 Please get back to me at your earliest convenience so we can settle this matter.
 My telephone number is 555-345-2741.
 I look forward to hearing from you.”

 The above example conveys restraint and patience, while reminding the adjuster of your intent to resolve your claim.
 A claims adjuster will respond more quickly to a polite message.

 Don’t leave a voicemail like this:

 Although an effective negotiation style requires patience and persistence, there’s nothing wrong with debating your point with the adjuster.
-You have every right to disagree with him.
-Moreover, it's your duty to disagree when you think the adjuster is wrong about the need or cost of a certain medical treatment, or how much time you were off work.
+You must be able to disagree when the adjuster is wrong about the need or cost of a certain medical treatment, or how much time you were off work.

-The adjuster knows you're not going to agree with everything he says.
-He expects you to argue.
-It's part of the negotiation process and he's prepared for it.
-As long as you negotiate with credible arguments and in a professional manner, you’ll meet your burden of proof and maintain the adjuster’s respect.
+So long as you negotiate with credible arguments in a professional manner, you’ll meet your burden of proof and maintain the adjuster’s respect.
 Respect leads to quicker and higher settlements almost every time.

 Most injury claims settle for a reasonable amount of money after a few weeks or months of patient back-and-forth negotiations.
 It’s in the best interest of the insurance company to settle your claim and obtain a release for their insured.

 Unfortunately, not all adjusters negotiate in good faith, and some are just plain incompetent.

 If your settlement negotiations have stalled, or the adjuster won’t come off a ridiculously low offer, you might need a personal injury attorney to settle your claim.

 Most injury attorneys don’t charge for their initial consultation with injury victims.
 There’s no cost to find out what an experienced attorney can do for you.